lexas-f-utokyo/lexas-tmp/README.md

 ## LEXAS Suggestion

-We have already prepared two pre-trained models, one use all features and the other use only databases.
+We have already prepared two pre-trained models, one use features from databases and knowledgebases and the other use only databases.

-You can start from step 8.
+If you want to try it, start from step 8.

-### 5. Change the style for training a model
+### 5. Number the experiments

-1. Run "5.py" to number the experiment for training.
+1. Run "5.py" to number the experiment for training a model.

-### 6. Collect gene feature
+### 6. Collect gene features

-To generate feature vectors, you have to prepair two dictionary.
+To generate feature vectors, you have to create two dictionary.
-One is the key, another is the number.

-We prepare two sets of feature dictionary and number dictionary.
-Alldic, allnum is for all features, and datdic, datnum are for or only databases.

-If you want to use your own feature, run the following step.
+One dictionary has the gene name as the keys and the associated features as the values.
+The other dictionary has the name of the features as the keys and the number of the feature as the values.

+Exceptionally, the Word2vec and DepMap features require only one dictionary.
+They require only one dictionary with the gene names as the keys, word vectors and cancer dependencies as the values, respectively.

-1. Run "6.feature.py" to generate feature dictionary.
+1. Run "6.feature.py" to generate feature dictionaries.

-### 7. Training a suggestion model
+### 7. Training an XGBoost model that suggests next experiments.

+1. Edit "7.
+XGBoost_train.ipynb" and select whether you use all information sources or only databases.
-1. Run "7.
+2. Run "7.
 XGBoost_train.ipynb"

 ### 8. Suggesting the gene in the next experiment

-1. Run "7.
+1. Run "8.
 XGBoost_suggestion.ipynb"

 ## License